benchopt/benchmark_tsad/README.md

 However, the automatic use of the SWaT and WADI datasets is not possible.
 In order to use them, you must request access to the owners at the following link : https://itrust.sutd.edu.sg/itrust-labs_datasets/dataset_info/.

+## Metrics

+The benchmark uses three categories of metrics to evaluate the performance of unsupervised time series anomaly detection methods:

+1. **Classical Binary Classification Metrics.**  These traditional metrics treat anomaly detection as a point-wise binary classification task.
+    - Precision: The ratio of correctly identified anomalies to all predicted anomalies
+    - Recall: The ratio of correctly identified anomalies to all actual anomalies
+    - F1-Score: The harmonic mean of precision and recall

+2. **Time-Forgiving Metrics.** These metrics introduce temporal flexibility by allowing predictions within a certain time window of the actual anomaly to be considered correct.
+    - Time-Forgiving Precision (soft_precision_s): The ratio of predictions that fall within the acceptable time window of true anomalies of size *s*.
+    - Time-Forgiving Recall (soft_recall_s): The ratio of true anomalies that have at least one prediction within a certain time window of size *s*.
+    - Time-Forgiving F1-Score (soft_f1_s): The harmonic mean of the time-forgiving precision and recall.

+    - Range_metrics : Another family of precision, recall and f1-score tailored for time series anomaly detection.
+(Noted precision_t, recall_t, f1_t).

+3. **Temporal Distance Metrics.**
+These metrics quantify the temporal offset between predicted and actual anomalies, providing insights into whether the detection method tends to identify anomalies early or late.
+(CTT and TTC).

 ## Contributing